sterbini/study-DA/docs/tutorials/modifying_code/index.md

 # Customizing internal code

+It can sometimes be needed to customize the code of study-DA to implement a feature that is not natively present.
+For instance, implementing a new way of doing the luminosity levelling, or even adding some custom checks when building the collider from a MAD-X model.

-In this case study, we show how to customize the code of study-DA to suit your needs.
-Note that this goes a bit beyond customizing the template scripts, since, in this case, we're going to change the internal code of the tool (although we can do this using only the template scripts, see below).
+Note that this goes a bit beyond customizing the template scripts, since, in this case, we would like to change the internal code of the tool (although we can do this using only the template scripts, see below).

 ## Scan configuration

 We will use an extremely simple scan configuration, with only one generation.
-Indeed, this case study is not about doing a scan or even configure a collider, but simply to illustrate how to modify the template scripts.
-You can easily adapt this example to a multi-generational scan.
+Indeed, this tutorial is not about doing a scan or even configure a collider, but simply to illustrate how to modify the template scripts.
+You should be able to easily adapt this example to a multi-generational scan.

 ```yaml title="config_scan.yaml"
 # ==================================================================================================